25 Shelter Dogs Who Made It Big

 25. CHARLIE GRAY

-Beginning in 1979, Robert Wagner and Stefanie Powers portrayed Jonathan and Jennifer Hart, a married couple who regularly find themselves embroiled in some sort of weird mystery that forces them to play amateur detectives to solve it, on Hart to Hart.
+Beginning in 1979, Robert Wagner and Stefanie Powers portrayed Jonathan and Jennifer Hart on the show Hart to Hart, about a married couple who regularly find themselves embroiled in some sort of weird mystery that forces them to play amateur detectives to solve it.
 Helping them in their investigations is Freeway, a stray Löwchen they found roaming the freeway (hence the name).
-In real life, the story of Charlie Gray—the dog who portrayed Freeway—wasn’t too different.
+In real life, the story of Charlie Gray—the dog who portrayed Freeway—wasn't too different.
 Charlie was close to being euthanized when Hollywood animal trainer Bob Blair found him.
 "I went down to the shelter, just down the road from here and there was this little dog, looking at me and saying 'When's my call to go to the studio?'"
 Blair recalled.
-“I brought him back, and he turned out to be a great little dog.”
+"I brought him back, and he turned out to be a great little dog."